MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ### Groom each backlog

 Periodically review each backlog to perform these tasks:
 - Define work to be performed
+- Reorder work items using drag-and-drop so that they appear in priority order
 - Open work items and add details
 - Assign work to team members or to sprints
-- Reorder work items using drag-and-drop so that they appear in priority order
 - Capture technical debt and non-feature work required to support a healthy ecosystem of delivery
+- Map unparented work to the Feature they belong to
-- (Optional) Estimate requirements to gage team velocity and support forecasting
+- (Optional) Estimate size of requirements to help determine team velocity and support forecasting

 > [!TIP]
 > You can monitor team velocity based on estimates assigned to completed work or a simple count of work items completed during sprints.
 However, to use the Forecast feature, you must assign a value to the Story Points, Effort, or Size field.
-IF you don't want to estimate requirements, you can simply assign a value of 1 to requirement estimates and then use the Forecast tool based on a count of work items.
+If you don't want to estimate requirements, you can simply assign a value of 1 to requirement estimates and then use the Forecast tool based on a count of work items.

 #### Best practice tips: